github/developer.github.com/content/v3/activity/events/types.md

 ## PublicEvent

-This is triggered when a private repo is open sourced.
+Triggered when a private repository is [open sourced](/v3/repos/#edit).
 Without a doubt: the best GitHub event.

 Hook name: `public`

 (empty payload)

 ## PullRequestEvent

+Triggered when a [pull request](/v3/pulls) is created, closed, reopened or synchronized.

 Hook name: `pull_request`